i4policy/Digital-Policy-Consultation/README.md

 ## Work Flows

-We have a [project board](https://github.com/i4policy/policy_consultation/projects/1) that is interacting with our [issues list](https://github.com/i4policy/policy_consultation/issues) and subsequent pull request on those issues; the issues are labeled accordingly and associated with the [four milestones](https://github.com/i4policy/policy_consultation/milestones).
+We have a [project board](https://github.com/i4policy/policy_consultation/projects/1) that is interacting with our [issues list](https://github.com/i4policy/policy_consultation/issues) and subsequent pull requests on those issues; the issues are labeled accordingly and associated with the [four milestones](https://github.com/i4policy/policy_consultation/milestones).

 When all the four milestones are completed, we will be ready to deploy the first national online policy consultation in Africa starting July 2nd.